cmstead/booklisp/README.md

     (title "My Chapter"))
 /bl-->

-In this chapter, we look at an example of a chapter example. ;-)
+In this section, we look at an example of a section-main. ;-)
 ```

-Content can be included as either a section or a chapter, both inside and outside the table of contents:
+Content can be included as either a section, section-main, or chapter; both inside and outside the table of contents:

 ```
 <!--bl
 (table-of-contents
     (chapter "./myChapter.md")
+    (section-main "./mySectionMain.md"))
     (section "./mySection.md"))

 (chapter "./notInTableOfContentsChapter.md")
+(section-main "./notInTableOfContentsSectionMain.md")
 (section "./notInTableOfContentsSection.md")
 /bl-->
 ```